Undesirable Biases in NLP: Addressing Challenges of Measurement: Assessing the Reliability of Bias Measures

-Finally, a way of retaining test-retest reliability's (original) temporal component could be to compare bias measures of models trained on data from the same corpus but collected at different points in time.
-This could be done for corpora that update so fast that language use likely did not significantly change between collection dates (e.g., compare models trained on subsets of a social media corpus that were collected in adjacent months).
+\paragraph{Time-Based Test-Retest Reliability} Finally, a way of retaining test-retest reliability's temporal component could be to compare bias measurements for models trained on data from the same corpus but collected at different points in time --- for instance, datasets extracted from the same social media platform in adjacent months.
+When training corpora update so fast that language use or social biases did not significantly change between collection dates (i.e., implying that the training data's gender bias, which the model picks up on, also stays relatively constant across collection dates), we would expect a high degree of consistency between the bias measurements of models trained on the corpora.

+Another potentially relevant comparison ``over time'' could be to observe how a model's bias score changes across training steps \shortcite{biderman2023pythia,van_der_wal_birth_2022b}.
+Repeated testing over adjacent training steps can be used to assess test-retest reliability: Especially for late and proximal training steps (e.g., models after 99\% training vs 100\% of training, when the models' parameters --- and hence their biases --- should be largely stable), we would expect consistency in models' bias scores.
+In Application \ref{app:II}, we discuss an additional reason for why observing changes (or consistencies) in scores over multiple training steps can be important: It provides important context for interpreting bias scores.